Why I Waited So Long to Become a Consultant

 I wrote about this over and over and over again, and yet I kept picking jobs that didn't give me those things.
 Maybe I would get a little bit of one and little or none of the others.
 But, I never got the whole package that I truly wanted.

 Plus, I had this constant itch to be entrepreneurial and creative.
 I'd look at the market my employer operated in and say, “Hey, I think we should think about doing this because if you look at what's happening in the larger industry, we could really position ourselves...”
 I kept thinking of new and better ways that we could help and serve the folks that we were working with.
-But, most of the time that wasn't welcome, not because I worked for bad organizations (I didn't) but because that's not what they did.
+But, most of the time that wasn't welcome because that's not what they did, and that's not why they hired me.
 So, I stuck in this constant cycle of creativity and frustration and back again.

 I can't pinpoint when exactly, but, at some point, a light bulb (finally) went off in my head and I thought, “Deb, it sounds like you want to be a consultant.”